 Let’s Talk Numbers: Which Home Upgrades Pay Off Most

-If selling is even remotely on your radar, some renovations or high ROI projects you make have better return than others.
+If selling is even remotely on your radar, some renovations or high ROI projects you make have better returns than others.
 According to the data, here are the updates that deliver the biggest bang for your buck:

 - New Steel Front Door – 100% of the cost recovered